ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 [MATE Dock Applet](https://github.com/robint99/mate-dock-applet) is used in the Mutiny and Netbook layouts, but anyone can add it to a panel to create custom panel arrangements.
-MATE Dock Applet has seen many improvements over the last 2 years, here are some of the highlights:
+MATE Dock Applet has seen many improvements over the last 2 years, here are some of the
+highlights:

 #### Icon scrolling

-Icon scrolling is automatically enabled when the applet runs out of space on the panel to expand into.
-To scroll icons the mouse pointer must be moved over either the first or last icon in the dock.
-If scrolling is possible in that direction, the icon will darken and an arrow will be displayed over it.
+Icon scrolling is automatically enabled when the dock applet runs out of space on the panel to expand into.
+Move the mouse over either the first or last icon in the dock, if scrolling is possible in that direction the icon will darken and an arrow will be displayed over it.
 If you hover the mouse pointer over an icon in this state, the dock will scroll in the indicated direction.
 Icon scrolling is automatically configured and enabled when using the Mutiny desktop layout, when using any other layout scrolling can be enabled via the MATE Dock Applet preferences.

 #### Icon matching